hola/challenge_haggling/README.md

 wss://hola.org/challenges/haggling/arena/standard
 ```

-Use `haggle.js` to connect to it either as a human agent, or with your script.
+Use `haggle.js` to connect to it either as a human agent or with your script.
 In this mode, the `--id` command-line option is required: it is a unique ID that will be used to track your scores.
-We recommend using your email address with a random string appended to it as the ID. **We won't publish this ID.** Later on, we'll launch a leaderboard where the top average scores (that is, the average score per deal) will be pubished along with the *hash* of the ID.
+We recommend using your email address with a random string appended to it as the ID. **We won't publish this ID.** Later on, we'll launch a leaderboard where the top average scores (that is, the average score per deal) will be published along with the *hash* of the ID.

 The server and the leaderboard are purely for your information and entertainment.
 The leaderboard scores will have no effect on the final standings, and you are not required to use the server at all.
 However, it can be a useful way to see where you stand, and to accumulate learning data to improve your script.